KaviHShah/Intro-to-Python/materials/02-starting-in-python.md

 #### Learning Objectives

 - Identify basic Python Syntax
-- understand a markdown and the Jupyter notebook syntax
+- Understand markdown and the Jupyter notebook syntax
-- be able to define variables and call functions
+- Be able to define variables and call functions
-- identify the type of a variable
+- Identify the type of a variable

 :::